-In view of the urgency of the matter, we would appreciate a response of the initial steps taken by your Excellency's Government to safeguard the rights of the above mentioned persons in compliance with international instruments.
+In view of the urgency of the matter, we would appreciate a response of the initial steps taken by your Government to safeguard the rights of the above mentioned persons in compliance with international instruments.

-In connection with the above alleged facts and concerns, please note that a similar letter has also been sent to the Governments of the former Yugoslav Republic of Macedonia, Serbia, Slovenia and Austria.
+In connection with the above alleged facts and concerns, please note that a similar letter has also been sent to the Governments of Serbia, Croatia, Slovenia and Austria.